observeinc/terraform-provider-observe/docs/data-sources/dataset.md

 ### Read-Only

 - `description` (String) Dataset description.
-- `freshness` (String) Target freshness for dataset.
+- `freshness` (String) Target freshness for results.
 Reducing the freshness will increase the frequency with which queries are run, which incurs higher transform costs.
 - `icon_url` (String) Icon to be displayed for this object.
 Icons are sourced from the [fluency-filled](https://icons8.com/icons/fluency-systems-filled) icon set.
 - `inputs` (Map of String) The inputs map binds dataset OIDs to labels which can be referenced within stage pipelines.
 - `oid` (String) OID (Observe ID) for this object.
 This is the canonical identifier that should be used when referring to this object in terraform manifests.
 - `on_demand_materialization_length` (String) The maximum on-demand materialization length for the dataset.